impredicative/papical/README.md

 # papi
-**papi** (Personal Amazon Price Inflation) computes the running annual price inflation percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) formula.
+**papi** (Personal Amazon Price Inflation) computes the running annual price inflation percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) approach.
 Using it meaningfully requires a substantial order history on Amazon over a long period.

+Disclaimers:
-This software is not associated with Amazon.
+* This software is not associated with Amazon.
+* No guarantee is made about the correctness, usefulness, or representativeness of the computed numbers.

+# Approach

+In this software, with regard to the implemented [price index calculation](https://en.wikipedia.org/w/index.php?title=Price_index&oldid=1062591479#Formal_calculation),
+* The **later period** is the period from the most recent order date (of any order) to a year before it, e.g. from 22 May 2021 to 21 May 2022.
+* The **base period** is one year before the later period, e.g. from 22 May 2020 to 21 May 2021.

+Steps:
+1. Find the average price (with tax) of each ordered item in each of the two periods.
+Only the items having *Condition=`new`* are considered.

-## Usage
+# Usage

 Download the CSV of your [order history]((https://www.amazon.com/b2b/reports)) using these parameters:
 - Report Type: Items